FAQ

 Liver donation – The surgical procedure to remove a portion of the liver is called a partial hepatectomy.
 An incision is made across the abdomen to locate the appropriate portion of the liver being removed.
 The surgery is approximately 6-8 hours long.

-What are the risks that should be considered before becoming a living donor?
+What are the risks to consider before becoming a living donor?

 All donors complete a thorough medical evaluation prior to donation which includes meeting with the transplant multidisciplinary team as well as testing.
-The multidisciplinary team includes a Nephrologist, Surgeon, Pharmacist, Dietician, Social Worker, Transplant Psychologist, Coordinator and an Independent Living Donor Advocate.
+The multidisciplinary team includes a Kidney or Liver Specialist, Transplant Surgeon, Pharmacist, Dietician, Social Worker, Transplant Psychologist, Coordinator and an Independent Living Donor Advocate.

 Kidney donation – Some of the testing completed for a kidney donor may include an EKG, a CT scan, a chest x-ray, nuclear medicine GFR study and bloodwork